Composable privacy of networked quantum sensing: Background

 The privacy of this scheme has been considered in~\cite{shettell2022private, bugalho2025private, hassani2025privacy}.
 The key idea is that any member (or collaborating subset) of the network, or other adversary, whether or not they follow the protocol as intended, cannot access the individual parameters $\{ \theta_\mu \}$, or any function of these that cannot be calculated just from $f(\boldsymbol{\theta})$ and their own parameters.
 In the case that state verification is used, this can also protect against information leakage when adversaries are collaborating with the source.
 Further work includes different definitions of quasi-privacy when imperfect initial states are distributed, investigations of the effects of different sources of error, and classifying states which are useful for the private estimation of different functions.
 These proofs generally rely on the quantum Fisher information (QFI), a quantity used in quantum metrology to describe the information which can be extracted from a particular state~\cite{sidhu2020geometric}, to which we give an introduction in the appendix, Section~\ref{sec: QFI appendix}.

 Privacy in distributed parameter estimation can also be achieved using classical resources~\cite{mo2016privacy, wang2023differentially}.
+Under sufficient cryptographic assumptions (such as sharing keys which are random to each user but sum to a known value) this can straightforwardly be achieved using local parameter estimation and secure multi-party computation.
 Alternatively, a large entangled state could be used to distribute shared correlations, which can then be used to encode announcements, thus obscuring individual parameters and only revealing the total parity (indeed, this is the mechanism underlying privacy in the quantum case).
-However, the central advantage of quantum resource in this scheme arises from enhanced precision; this is a quadratic improvement if the quantum Cramér-Rao bound is saturated (further details are given in appendix Section~\ref{sec: QFI appendix}).
+However, the central advantage of quantum resources in this scheme arises from enhanced precision; this is a quadratic improvement if the quantum Cramér-Rao bound is saturated (further details are given in appendix Section~\ref{sec: QFI appendix}).
 Therefore, the most pertinent uses of this scheme are those for which increased precision is required, without compromising the security (for example in industrial, medical or military scenarios).